 The row of keys under the calculator screen contains the keys you use when graphing.
 The next three rows, for the most part, contain editing keys, menu keys, and arrow keys.
-The arrow keys ( $\blacktriangleright(\neg)$ ) control the movement of the cursor.
+The arrow keys () () () control the movement of the cursor.
 The remaining rows contain, among other things, the keys you typically find on a scientific calculator.

 Keys on the calculator are always pressed one at a time; they are never pressed simultaneously.
-In this book, an instruction such as 2nd[ON] indicates that you should first press 2nd and then press [ON].
+In this book, an instruction such as 2ndJON indicates that you should first press 2nd and then press ON.

-Accessing the functions in yellow
+Accessing the functions in blue

-Above and to the left of most keys is a secondary key function written in yellow.
+Above and to the left of most keys is a secondary key function written in blue.
 To access that function, first press 2nd and then press the key.
-For example, $\pi$ is in yellow above the $\land$ key, so to use $\pi$ in an expression, press 2nd and then press $\land$ .
+For example, π is in blue above the Λ key, so to use π in an expression, press 2nd and then press Λ .

-Because hunting for the function in yellow can be tedious, in this book I use only the actual keystrokes.
-For example, I will make statements like, " $\pi$ is entered into the calculator by pressing 2nd $\land$ ."
-Most other books would state, " $\pi$ is entered into the calculator by pressing 2nd $[\pi]$ ."
+Because hunting for the function in blue can be tedious, in this book I use only the actual keystrokes.
+For example, I will make statements like, " π is entered into the calculator by pressing 2nd ."
+Most other books would state, " π is entered into the calculator by pressing 2nd π ."

-When the 2nd key is active and the calculator is waiting for you to press the next key, the blinking a cursor symbol is replaced with the a symbol.
+When the 2nd key is active and the calculator is waiting for you to press the next key, the blinking \blacksquare cursor symbol is replaced with the \blacksquare symbol.